 Property taxes: Usually six months of county property taxes.

-Home warranty: Fee for an insurance policy to protect you from cost of unexpected failures to the major systems and appliances in your home.
+Home warranty: Fee for an insurance policy to protect you from the cost of unexpected failures to the major systems and appliances in your home.

 Real estate commission: This is the total dollar amount of the real estate broker’s sales commission, which is usually paid by the seller.
 This commission is typically a percentage of the selling price of the home.